lockkkk/fa24/_pages/about.md

 The course is structured around lectures by the instructor and paper readings/presentations by the students with open discussion.
-Students will form a project group (two or three students) and conduct a research project on computer networks or networked systems.
+Students will form a project group (one or two students) and conduct a research project on computer networks or networked systems.